 Here’s How To Care For Your Starter Locs

-4] Monitor How Much You Wash – The experts recommend shampooing your hair at least every 2 week however with starter locs, you may have to go longer.
-Washing every month during the starter phase is recommended.
+4. Monitor Wash Frequency – The experts recommend shampooing your hair at least every 2 week; however with starter locs, some recommend four weeks.
+Whatever your loctician recommends, it is important not to overly manipulate the hair when washing.

 5. Do Not Condition/Deep Condition – Even though conditioner is designed to add moisture back into your hair after shampooing, it is recommended that you do not condition your hair during the starter loc phase.
 Adding condition prior to the maturation stage may cause your locs to unravel or you may not get the conditioner washed out of your loc completely and it causes build up.
 Conditioner is recommended at the one year mark or whenever your locs have fully matured and formed.